pivotal/docs-tap/tap-gui/cluster-view-setup.md

     If there are resources to view on the cluster that hosts Tanzu Application Platform GUI, add an entry to `clusters` for it as well.

+    If you would like the Kubernetes client to verify the TLS certificates presented by a cluster's API server then set the following properties for the cluster:

+    ```yaml
+    skipTLSVerify: false
+    caData: CLLUSTER-CA-CERTIFICATES
+    ```
+    Where `CLUSTER-CA-CERTIFICATES` is the value you discovered earlier.

 1. Update the `tap-gui` package by running this command: